Analysis of reactor burnup simulation uncertainties for antineutrino spectrum prediction: Validation of reactor simulations

 For this reason, the following data analysis does not take into account the sampling performed in SF95-1, SF97-1 and SF97-2.
-Table~\ref{tab:Average_C_E} reports the average C/E for the considered samples (SF95 2-5 and SF97 3-6).
-In this table we also report, for comparison, the results published in literature obtained with other simulation tools (evaluating the average C/E avoiding the values at the rod extremes), namely: SWAT and ORIGEN 2~\cite{PIE_ORNL}, SCALE 5.1~\cite{SCALE_PIE_ORNL} and SCALE 4.4 and HELIOS~\cite{Takahama3}.
-The results obtained in this work with Serpent simulations are characterized by similar C/E values when compared with those obtained in other analyses.
+Table~\ref{tab:Average_C_E_SF95} reports the average \textit{C/E} for the considered samples (SF95 2-5).
+In Appendix~\ref{app:A}, the results for SF97 is reported for the samples SF97 3-6 in Table~\ref{tab:Average_C_E_SF97}.
+A very good agreement is found for \udto whose concentration remains very similar to the fresh fuel value, with \textit{C/E} falling within $\pm0.5\%$.
+The other three fissile isotopes (\udtc, \pudtn, and \pudqu) exhibit differences depending on the sample site and the simulation case.
+However, an overall better agreement is found for the (E) case, exhibiting the best \textit{C/E} for almost all sampling sites.
+By comparing the simulations performed with the two models of the temperature field (uniform vs axial profile), we observe local effects increasing or decreasing the nuclide concentrations up to 0.7\%.
+Thus, the temperature field has a relatively small impact if compared with the systematic differences between experimental data and simulations.
+From the other side, the boron strategy is responsible for an higher difference, increasing the prediction performances up to 10\% for the \pudtn.
+In these tables we also report, for comparison, the results published in literature obtained with other simulation tools (evaluating the average \textit{C/E} avoiding the values at the rod extremes), namely: SWAT and ORIGEN 2~\cite{PIE_ORNL}, SCALE 5.1~\cite{SCALE_PIE_ORNL} and SCALE 4.4 and HELIOS~\cite{Takahama3}.
+A similar analysis was previously conducted by \cite{Takahama_DRAGON_MURE}, comparing a deterministic code (DRAGON) and a Monte Carlo (MURE).
+The results obtained in this work with Serpent simulations are characterized by similar \textit{C/E} values when compared with those obtained in other analyses.
 For what concerns the excluded data (i.e. SF95-1, and SF97 1-2), results from literature agree with our analysis, with differences with respect to unity up to 35\%.